Paladise/Map-Sys-Lab-Project/README.md

 **Processing** <sup>1</sup>
 * Create unique identifier for each name for navigation
 * Detect text-wrapping
-* Remove incorrect room names by looking at near-by room names and see if it is likely to be located there
+* Remove incorrect room names by looking at nearby room names and see if it is likely to be located there

 **Navigation**
 * Multi-floor pathfinding <sup>2</sup>